codemaster08240328/result-jam/README.md

 Content creators don't know how their students are doing, where they're stuck or how effective their content really is.

-ResultJam is a new approach to online education that allows students to see each others progress towards a clearly defined desired outcome.
+ResultJam is a new approach to online education that allows students to see each others' progress towards a clearly defined, desired outcome.
 It shows course creators exactly how students are doing and where they're getting stuck.

 We are creating an outcome generation platform that uses a clear, repeatable methodology to improve student engagement and success, raising the bar for the entire online education industry.